dunnlab/physalia-dispersal-data/README.md

-# Data and code for Abedon et al., 2025
+# Data and code for Abedon et al., under review

 ## iNaturalist Data

-iNaturalist observations used for the juvenile study can be found in "physalia_obs_juvenile_analysis.csv" and include all observations found within Study Area A (see Fig. 1 in Abedon et al., 2025) as exported on September 9th. iNaturalist observations used for the US East Coast stranding study can be found in "physalia_obs_ec_land.csv" and include all observations from the US East Coast as exported on October 17th.
-For the EMD analysis in "temporal_emd.py", the East Coast observations are further filtered to include only those observed within the simulation period from 1 Novemeber 2022 - 31 October 2023.
+iNaturalist observations used for the juvenile study (Fig. 2, Abedon et al., under review) are provided in "inat_pphysalis_obs_areaa_all.csv" and include all research-grade _P. physalis_ observations found within Study Area A (Fig. 1, Abedon et al., under review) as exported on 9 September 2024 and amended through October 2024 on 30 April 2026.
+Juvenile classifications assigned during the study are recorded in the "Classification" column, with the 194 observations classified as juveniles provided separately in "juvenile_observations.csv". iNaturalist observations used for the US East Coast stranding study (Fig. 3 & Fig. 4, Abedon et al., under review) are provided in "inat_pphysalis_obs_usec_2017-2024.csv".
+The code used to filter Area A observations to the US East Coast study region and time period is provided in "filter_for_eastcoast_stranding_obs.py".
+Observations are further filtered to  the simulation period (1 Novemeber 2022 - 31 October 2023) for spatiotemporal comparison with simulated strandings in 'sim_obs_spearmen_correlation.py'.

-## effort_norm.py
+## Juvenile Normalization

-This is the code used to normalize juvenile observations for iNaturalist effort. “physalia_obs.csv” is surveyed for all observations of juvenile _P. physalis_ specimens, resulting in “juvenile_observations.csv”, containing only the juvenile entries.
-“Effort_norm.py” assigns each juvenile observation a weight using “sand_dollar_all.csv”, “sea_stars_all.csv”, and “hermit_crab_all.csv” as proxies for iNaturalist effort.
+The code used to normalize juvenile observations for iNaturalist effort is provided in "effort_norm.py", which assigns each juvenile observation a weight using “sand_dollar_all.csv”, “sea_stars_all.csv”, and “hermit_crab_all.csv” as proxies for iNaturalist effort.
 The result is a weighted juvenile observation dataset that can be used to generate starting points in “sim.py” (see below).

 ## Sim.py